 |Paralyzed man walks using robotic suit

-A man who is paralyzed from below his shoulders has been able to walk using a robotic suit.
-The 28-year-old man could not move his arms, hips and legs after an accident.
-Doctors fitted him with a special robotic exoskeleton – this is a machine that covered his arms, legs and body.
-The machine was attached to the ceiling so the man could keep his balance and not fall over.
-He controlled the machine using high-tech sensors that were implanted near his brain.
+A 28-year-old man who is paralyzed below his shoulders walked using a robot suit.
+The man could not move his arms, hips and legs.
+Doctors put a special robotic exoskeleton on him.
+This machine covered his arms, legs and body.
+It was also attached to the ceiling so the man would not fall over.
+He controlled the machine using sensors that were put near his brain.
 The man used his thoughts to tell the sensors to move the machine.
-His brain sent messages to the machine and it moved his arms and legs.
+The machine moved his arms and legs.
 He was able to walk a few steps using the machine even though he was paralyzed.

-Doctors say they are in the early stages of developing this technology.
-They believe robotic exoskeletons will help disabled people to live better lives in the future.
-Technology will be able to pick up signals from the brain to control wearable robotic technology.
-The next stage is to remove the ceiling harness.
-A neurosurgeon who co-led the exoskeleton trial commented on the exoskeleton suit.
-He said it was the first wireless, brain-controlled system to be designed that can move all four limbs.
+Doctors are in the early stages of developing this technology.
+They think exoskeletons will help disabled people in the future.
+Technology will pick up signals from the brain to control wearable technology.
+A surgeon who co-led the exoskeleton trial commented on the robotic suit.
+He said it was the first brain-controlled system to be designed that can move all four limbs.
 The man was very happy with the test.
 He said: "I can't go home tomorrow in my exoskeleton, but I've got to a point where I can walk.
 I walk when I want and I stop when I want."